Savvythelegend/PGDocs/docs/recovery.md

 This section outlines how to recover a PostgreSQL cluster from an object store using the recommended Barman Cloud Plugin.

-!!!
-Important
+:::important
-    The object store must contain backup data produced by a CloudNativePG `Cluster`—either using the **deprecated native Barman Cloud integration** or the **Barman Cloud Plugin**.
+The object store must contain backup data produced by a CloudNativePG
+    `Cluster`—either using the **deprecated native Barman Cloud integration** or the **Barman Cloud Plugin**.

-!!!
-Info
+:::info
 For full details, refer to the
     [“Recovery of a Postgres Cluster” section in the Barman Cloud Plugin documentation](https://cloudnative-pg.io/plugin-barman-cloud/docs/concepts/#recovery-of-a-postgres-cluster).

 Begin by defining the object store that holds both your base backups and WAL